mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 of parts to enable various configurations to be put together as required.
 The system is built around a commonly available intermediate calibre round, which is normally manufactured at TL10.
-Near- identical ammunition is available down to TL6, though prolonged use with such less finely machined munitions will increase barrel and chamber wear.
+Near-identical ammunition is available down to TL6, though prolonged use with such less finely machined munitions will increase barrel and chamber wear.